 The Acupuncture Association of Chartered Physiotherapists (AACP) represents its members in professional issues that may affect them.
 To do this, it has a Board of Directors, supported by a number of committees.

 The Board sets out the strategic direction of the organisation and is supported by the Company Secretary, the Chief Executive Officer (CEO) and the team at the Office.

 All committees feed into the Board via the CEO, which ensures fair representation.

 The Board usually meets five times a year.
-The next scheduled Board Meetings are on 23rd November 2016 and in 2017 on 22 February, 5 April, 21 June, 20 September and 22 November.
+The next scheduled Board Meetings are on 17th May, 10th July, 25th September, 27th November 2019.

 The Board and committee members have a pertinent range of knowledge and skills covering physiotherapy and acupuncture, as well as skills and knowledge developed in the political arena, commercial environments, and academic and research institutions.